brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 ![Console logs in the Spinnaker UI](https://imgur.com/9nlSDEi.png)

-After having decided the best course of action is to rollback this release, you can click on the box representing the Kubernetes deployment, where you will see the `Deployment Actions` that can be performed.
+After having decided the best course of action is to roll back this release, you can click on the box representing the Kubernetes deployment, where you will see the `Deployment Actions` that can be performed.
 Choose `Undo Rollout` and select the previous versions, `v001`.

 ![Dropdown to undo rollout in Spinnaker](https://imgur.com/vKnHgCv.png)

-After a few seconds the previous version will be live again and the service is back up:
+After a few seconds, the previous version will be live again and the service is back up:

 ```
 $ curl http://localhost:8080
 (v2) Hello, Spinnaker!
 ```

-In this `Deployment Actions` section you can also scale deployments up and down by changing the number of replicas that are running, directly edit the deployment's `yaml` definition or destroy it entirely.
+In this `Deployment Actions` section, you can also scale deployments up and down by changing the number of replicas that are running, directly edit the deployment's `yaml` definition, or destroy it entirely.

 ## Conclusion

 In this article, you configured a new Spinnaker cluster, as well as its integration with several other services, like Github and Dockerhub, making it ready to deploy changes to your Kubernetes cluster.
-You have also built a delivery pipeline that continuously releases changes pushed to Github, that should give an idea of one of the many possible ways to build a CI/CD pipeline with Spinnaker and Kubernetes.
+You have also built a delivery pipeline that continuously releases changes pushed to Github, which should give an idea of one of the many possible ways to build a CI/CD pipeline with Spinnaker and Kubernetes.

 Spinnaker is a very mature platform and there are a lot of features that were not covered here.
 To know more about what Spinnaker can do, check the [official website](https://spinnaker.io/).

-If you are running your applications or even Spinnaker itself on Kubernetes, checkout how [ContainIQ](https://www.containiq.com/) can help you monitor your cluster's events and metrics and give you actionable insights to improve its health and performance.
+If you are running your applications or even Spinnaker itself on Kubernetes, check out how [ContainIQ](https://www.containiq.com/) can help you monitor your cluster's events and metrics and give you actionable insights to improve its health and performance.